HasanujjamanGazi/NOTES/JS/01-Basics/07_Functions.md

 ### CLOSURES

-> A function that returns a functions & in the returned function a variable of parent function is used.
+> A function that returns a functions & the returned function uses variable of parent function.

 ```javascript
 function abcd() {